 The spoon rating is a system to identify how much effort a trail might take.
 The rating system is based in an understanding of spoon theory and offers a representation of how accessible a hike is and how much effort it may take with consideration for how replenishing the experience may be.
-Since each person’s ability and energy level is different and can change from day to day, I cannot tell you how difficult a trail might be for you – only you can decide that.
+You may think of it as a combination accessibility, difficulty, and quality rating.
+However, since each person’s ability and energy level is different and can change from day to day, I cannot tell you how difficult a trail might be for you – only you can decide that.
 The spoon rating, in combination with the thorough information provided in the guides, is meant to help you decide whether to attempt a trail.

 Spoon Rating System

-Designed by Syren Nagakyrie, to be used only with credit: Syren Nagakyrie, Disabled Hikers
+Designed by Syren Nagakyrie, to be used only with permission and credit: Syren Nagakyrie, Disabled Hikers

 1 Spoon = level, paved, 0-2 miles, very easy trailhead access, probably wheelchair accessible